-Since I retired from fulltime pastoring three years ago, my wife and I have had the opportunity to visit about eighteen churches.
+Since I retired from fulltime pastoring in 2006, my wife and I have had the opportunity to visit about eighteen churches [written in 2009].
 While worshiping with the people, we were able to make some observations on the state of the church in America.

 •• We visited Pentecostal churches and non-Pentecostal churches, small churches and very large ones, denominational churches and nondenominational congregations.

 •• The conclusion I have drawn from this three-year research journey is this: the American Church is not well.

 • I realize that eighteen local churches is not an exhaustive sample.
 But the discouraging patterns that I saw were consistent with what other researchers have observed on a broad scale in the U.S. church.

 •• My purpose in sharing these observations is not to be critical.
 Far from it.
 I genuinely love the local churches.
 Rather, in a spirit of sincere love and concern for the Church, I believe that the Lord wants to use these comments for the twofold purpose of warning and encouragement to the reader.

 •• Here are eight nonbiblical situations that I have seen in an unfortunately high proportion of the churches we visited.